SkyTeam: 2010s: Second major expansion and tenth anniversary

-On 4 November 2019, the International Airlines Group announced it was buying Air Europa and that the airline would leave SkyTeam if the deal succeeds.
-The COVID-19 pandemic and antitrust concerns derailed the acquisition, though negotiations have resumed since March 2022.
-In February 2023, the negotiations were completed and IAG agreed to buy Air Europa for €400 million.
+On 4 November 2019, the International Airlines Group (IAG) announced it had agreed terms to purchase Air Europa and that the airline would leave SkyTeam if the deal succeeded.
+The COVID-19 pandemic and antitrust concerns delayed the sale.
+Negotiations resumed in March 2022 when IAG agreed to grant Air Europa a €100 million loan convertible into a 20% stake.
+In February 2023, negotiations were completed and IAG agreed to buy the remaining 80% stake in Air Europa (which it plans to keep as a separate brand but have managed by Iberia) for €400 million, subject to European regulatory approval.
+In August 2024, IAG abandon the deal after deeming additional remedies to address EU antitrust conditions too onerous to make the deal viable.